Castello di Sinio

-Castello di Sinio is a 12th-century-castle-turned-hotel in Italy’s Langhe Valley.
-This summer, I planned a last-minute trip to the Barolo wine zone, where I serendipitously stumbled upon this special property.
+Last summer, I planned a spontaneous trip to Italy’s Langhe Valley.
+While there, I serendipitously stumbled upon a special property called Castello di Sinio.
 By the end of my visit, I left not only grateful for the experience but plotting a plan for my return.

 As a writer, it’s always fun when assignments form from spontaneous adventure and this was no exception.
 I wrote about my experience traveling to the Castello in the September 2018 issue of VIE Magazine, which you can read online here.